How to Transfer Your NPS Account : A Simple Guide to Switching Pension Fund Managers (PFM)

 Step 2: Fill out the PFM Change Request Form

-• In the form, you will need to provide your PRAN, current PFM details, and the PFM you want to switch to.
+In the form, you will need to provide your PRAN, current PFM details, and the PFM you want to switch to as part of the how to transfer your NPS account process.

 Step 3: Submit the Form